agile0/Samsung-Data-Project/README.md

 The raw data was captured from the smartphone's accelerometer and gyroscope.
 It was organized in two differents datasets (train and test sets) with separate labels and subjects.
 70% of individuals contribute to complete the train set and the rest 30% fullfill the test set.

+Both data sets were merged in a single dataframe including its corresponding labels and subjects (individuals performing the activity).
+Measurements on the mean and standard deviations variables were selected from each measurement.
+Train and test labels were named according to the activity labels document.

+The outcome depicts the mean on 68 selected variables organised by individual and activity.

 ## Raw data files

 #### Train data